 Best Practices To Do ABX Right

 Effective ABX relies on data-driven decision-making.
-Gather comprehensive data about your target accounts, including their pain points, preferences, and past interactions with your brand using digital marketing software designed for this purpose.
+Gather comprehensive data through digital marketing software to learn about your target accounts, including their pain points, preferences, and past interactions with your brand.

 Use key performance indicators (KPIs) to track the success of your ABX efforts.
-Analyze engagement metrics, conversion rates, and revenue generated from target accounts.
+Analyze ABM metrics like engagement, conversion rates, and revenue generated from target accounts.
 Regularly optimize your strategy based on the data.

 Strong alignment between your marketing and sales teams is crucial.
 Collaboratively define your ideal customer profile (ICP) and establish clear communication channels to share insights and feedback throughout the ABX process.

-- 6sense: 6sense is a predictive intelligence platform specializing in sales and marketing.
+- 6sense is a predictive intelligence platform specializing in sales and marketing.
 It harnesses artificial intelligence (AI) to help businesses pinpoint and engage their ideal customers.
-6sense provides a range of ABX-focused features, including account identification, personalized content creation, and engagement analytics.
+6sense provides a range of ABX-focused features, including account identification, intent data, personalized content creation, and engagement analytics.

 The journey from traditional marketing to account-based marketing (ABM) has been transformative.
 However, the evolution doesn't stop there.

 Account-based experience (ABX) takes your ABM strategy a step further by focusing on the entire customer journey.
-As we've seen, ABX isn't just about marketing but involves a holistic approach that integrates marketing, sales, and customer support teams.
+As we've seen, ABX isn't just about marketing or the creative ideas for your ABM campaigns, but involves a holistic approach that integrates marketing, sales, and customer support teams.

 It's about creating a tailored and unified experience at every touchpoint in the B2B buyer journey, ensuring that every interaction is personalized and meaningful.
 By aligning these departments and focusing on customer-centricity, ABX has proven to drive better returns, improved customer satisfaction, and sustainable revenue growth.

 Like what you read in this article?
 Then sign-up for The CMO newsletter!
-Don't miss out – subscribe today and stay at the forefront of marketing innovation.
+You'll get the best tips and insights to stay at the forefront of marketing innovation.